Boards and Councils

 The Program Directors Council (PDC) consists of seven elected Program Director members who are the Residency Program Directors at their institutions.
 The elected positions include a President, President-Elect, Past President, and four Members-at-Large.
 The PDC provides an opportunity for the Program Directors to plan educational activities and to address issues pertinent to their position.

-The Medical Student Educators Council (MSEC) encompasses seven elected members who are the Directors of Medical Student Education at their institutions.
+The Directors of Medical Student Education Council (DMSEC) encompasses seven elected members who are the Directors of Medical Student Education at their institutions.
 The positions include a President, Past President, President-Elect, Secretary, and three Members-at-Large.
-The MSEC provides an opportunity for the Medical Student Educators to address issues pertinent to their position, and to produce and plan related educational materials.
+The DMSEC provides an opportunity for the Directors of Medical Student Education to address issues pertinent to their position, and to produce and plan related educational materials.

 Research Directors Council